Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 > (no, you don't need to remember that)

 A MAC address is different to an IP address - it is assigned to devices within a network.
 It can't be changed by the user, as it's on the network card on the device.
+> They are 6 groups of two hexadecimal characyers, such as `00:1C:4F:84:37:DB`.
+They can be separated by colons, hyphens or nothing at all.

 Remember, a **protocol is a set of rules that governs the transmission of data**.
 For example, HTTPS.